-Saturday & Sunday Daytime Food/Lunch: Visit any of our four food vendors from the Hachere collective at Fest Food Lane to pick up some lunch, and grab a drink from Stoneybrook Creamery or coffee from Cafe Postal.
+Saturday & Sunday Daytime Food/Lunch: Visit any of our four food vendors at Fest Food Lane to pick up some lunch.
 There’s also be some food in the market, such as bread, honey and possibly local produce.

 If you’re bringing your own food, please bring coolers to keep your food safe to eat and to avoid attracting animals.
 Secure your food in your vehicle.
 No food should be in the campgrounds overnight – it must be stored in your vehicle or hard-topped trailer, camper or RV.